Can sustainable travel and tourism co-exist? We outline how you can become a sustainable, green traveller with our list of tips below.

 But don’t worry, you can still have an unforgettable encounter with an elephant (believe me, just observing them from a distance is awe-inspiring enough!) or go to see whales and dolphins in their natural habitat.
 There are so many tours that offer responsible wildlife experiences, just do some good research before your trip!

-Some destinations are more “green” than others, and there are some ways to tell if a place is more on the eco-friendly side.
+Some destinations are greener than others, and there are some ways to tell if a place is more on the eco-friendly side.
 Read up if a vacation spot offers more local food, has locally-owned guesthouses rather than hotel chains, and small tours rather than big group excursions.
-And consider picking a place where you won’t have to drive everywhere to get around.
-With so many beautiful destinations out there, a green travel experience is possible for anyone!
+And consider picking a place where you won’t have to drive everywhere to get around and take public transportation.
+With so many beautiful destinations out there, a sustainable travel experience is possible for anyone!